renpy/renpy/sphinx/source/displayables.rst

 See also
 --------

-:ref:`displaying-images` : the basics of how to make all these displayables appear on the screen.
+:doc:`displaying_images` : the basics of how to make all these displayables appear on the screen.